markohautala/django-rest-api/README.md

 </p>

+# HousePost Application - Database Models Overview

 The HousePost application includes several key database models that define the structure and relationships of the data.
-Below is an overview of each model and how they are connected.
+Below is an overview of each model and how they are connected, including the new "Note" model and an additional field in the UserProfile model.

-#### 1. UserProfile
+## 1. UserProfile

 **Purpose**:
 The UserProfile model stores additional information about users that extends the default Django User model.

 **Fields**:
-- user: A one-to-one relationship with Django's built-in User model.
+- **user**: A one-to-one relationship with Django's built-in User model.
-- date_created: The date and time when the profile was created.
+- **date_created**: The date and time when the profile was created.
-- date_updated: The date and time when the profile was last updated.
+- **date_updated**: The date and time when the profile was last updated.
-- display_name: A custom name that the user can display.
+- **display_name**: A custom name that the user can display.
-- bio: A short biography or description written by the user.
+- **bio**: A short biography or description written by the user.
-- profile_picture: A profile picture uploaded by the user, managed by Cloudinary.
+- **profile_picture**: A profile picture uploaded by the user, managed by Cloudinary.
+- **location**: The user's preferred location for their dream house (new field).

 **Relationships**:
 - The UserProfile model is directly linked to the User model via a one-to-one relationship.
 Each user has one profile.

-#### 2. HousePost
+## 2. HousePost

 **Purpose**:
 The HousePost model represents posts created by users about houses.
 These posts include details such as the title, description, and an image of the house.

 **Fields**:
-- user: A foreign key linking each post to a specific user.
+- **user**: A foreign key linking each post to a specific user.
-- date_posted: The date and time when the post was created.
+- **date_posted**: The date and time when the post was created.
-- date_modified: The date and time when the post was last updated.
+- **date_modified**: The date and time when the post was last updated.
-- house_title: The title of the house post.
+- **house_title**: The title of the house post.
-- description: A detailed description of the house.
+- **description**: A detailed description of the house.
-- house_image: An image of the house, managed by Cloudinary.
+- **house_image**: An image of the house, managed by Cloudinary.

 **Relationships**:
 - Each HousePost is linked to one user via a foreign key (user).
 This establishes a many-to-one relationship where a single user can have multiple posts.

-#### 3. HouseHeart
+## 3. HouseHeart

 **Purpose**:
 The HouseHeart model represents a "like" or "heart" that a user gives to a specific house post.

 **Fields**:
-- user: A foreign key linking the heart to the user who liked the post.
+- **user**: A foreign key linking the heart to the user who liked the post.
-- housepost: A foreign key linking the heart to the specific house post that was liked.
+- **housepost**: A foreign key linking the heart to the specific house post that was liked.
-- timestamp_created: The date and time when the heart was created.
+- **timestamp_created**: The date and time when the heart was created.

 **Relationships**:
 - Each HouseHeart is linked to both a user and a house post via foreign keys.
 This establishes a many-to-one relationship where a single post can have many hearts, and a single user can like multiple posts.
-- The combination of user and housepost is unique, ensuring that a user can only like a specific post once.
+- The combination of **user** and **housepost** is unique, ensuring that a user can only like a specific post once.

-#### 4. HousePostComment
+## 4. HousePostComment

 **Purpose**:
 The HousePostComment model stores comments made by users on house posts.

 **Fields**:
-- user: A foreign key linking the comment to the user who made it.
+- **user**: A foreign key linking the comment to the user who made it.
-- housepost: A foreign key linking the comment to the specific house post it was made on.
+- **housepost**: A foreign key linking the comment to the specific house post it was made on.
-- timestamp_created: The date and time when the comment was created.
+- **timestamp_created**: The date and time when the comment was created.
-- timestamp_modified: The date and time when the comment was last updated.
+- **timestamp_modified**: The date and time when the comment was last updated.
-- comment: The content of the comment.
+- **comment**: The content of the comment.

 **Relationships**:
 - Each HousePostComment is linked to both a user and a house post via foreign keys.
 This creates a many-to-one relationship where a single post can have many comments, and a single user can comment on multiple posts.

+## 5. Note (New Model)

+**Purpose**:
+The Note model allows users to add personal notes to themselves.
+Each user can create a maximum of two notes.
+These notes are private and only visible to the user who created them.

+**Fields**:
+- **user**: A foreign key linking each note to the user who created it.
+- **date_created**: The date and time when the note was created.
+- **date_updated**: The date and time when the note was last updated.
+- **title**: The title of the note.
+- **content**: The content or description of the note.
+- **url**: An optional field where users can add a URL to an image or resource.

+**Relationships**:
+- Each Note is linked to one user via a foreign key (user).
+Each user can create up to two notes, which are only visible to that user.

-#### Summary of Relationships
+## Summary of Relationships

-- **UserProfile** is a one-to-one extension of the User model.
+- **UserProfile** is a one-to-one extension of the User model, with an added **location** field.
 - **HousePost** is related to User via a many-to-one relationship.
 - **HouseHeart** and **HousePostComment** are each related to both User and HousePost via many-to-one relationships.
+- **Note** is related to User via a many-to-one relationship, with each user able to create up to two private notes.

-These models work together to create a robust structure for managing user profiles, posts about houses, user interactions (likes/house-hearts), and user-generated comments.
+These models work together to create a robust structure for managing user profiles, posts about houses, user interactions (likes/house-hearts), comments, and private notes.

 ### **User Stories Mapped to Project Goals**